decred/dcrdocs/docs/glossary.md

 A mechanism for obtaining free (testnet) coins.

+#### Fork

+A programming term for an open-source code modification.
+The modified code is considered a “fork” of the original code.
+Typically, forks contain modifications that significantly alter the original code.
+For example, the Bitcoin Cash fork of the Bitcoin blockchain raised the block size from 1Mb to 8 Mb.
+If the state of the blockchain is also forked, as was the case with Bitcoin Cash, it is also considered a “chain fork”.
+In this case, owners of coins on the original chain will have equivalent coins on the new chain when the chains diverge.
+Decred began its life as a source code fork of [btcd](https://github.com/btcsuite/btcd), an alternate full node implementation of Bitcoin.
+Significant changes were then made before launch, including modifications to the consensus rules, a Proof-of-Stake (PoS) layer to enable on-chain governance, a new hashing algorithm and other innovations.
+It is arguable whether Decred is a source code fork, considering the scope of modifications made.
+Decred is not a chain fork, as it did not copy the state of the Bitcoin blockchain, and instead started from its own genesis block.

+It is also worth noting that chain forks can and do regularly occur without any code changes.
+This happens unintentionally when nodes in the network temporarily disagree on the state of the blockchain.
+Typically, these forks are short lived and resolve when the nodes reach consensus.

+Source code forks can be [hard forks](#hard-fork) or [soft forks](#soft-fork).
+Soft forks are backwards compatible, whereas hard forks are not.

 #### Full node

 Short for 'fully-validating node.
 Refers to software that fully validates all transactions and blocks, as opposed to trusting a 3rd party.
 In addition to validating transactions and blocks, nearly all full nodes also participate in relaying transactions and blocks to other full nodes around the world, thus forming the peer-to-peer network that is the backbone of the Decred cryptocurrency.